Drive (2011 film): Plot

-An unnamed man, known as "Driver", works as a mechanic, a stunt double, a stunt driver, and a criminal-for-hire getaway driver in Los Angeles, California.
-His jobs are all managed by auto shop owner Shannon, who persuades Jewish mobster Bernie Rose and his half-Italian partner Nino "Izzy" Paolozzi to purchase a car for the Driver to race.
-The Driver meets his new neighbor, Irene, and grows close to her and her young son, Benicio.
-Their relationship is interrupted when Irene's husband, Standard Gabriel, arrives after his release from prison.
-Standard owes protection money from his time in prison and is assaulted by Albanian gangster Chris Cook, who demands that Standard rob a pawn shop for $40,000 to pay off the debt, threatening that otherwise he will hurt Benicio and Irene.
-Learning this, the Driver offers to act as the getaway driver for the pawn shop robbery.
+A man in Los Angeles (billed as "The Driver") works as a mechanic, stunt double, and criminal-for-hire getaway driver.
+His jobs are all managed by auto shop owner Shannon, who persuades Jewish-American mobster Bernie Rose and his half-Italian partner Nino "Izzy" Paolozzi to purchase a stock car for the Driver to race as a legitimate business for them all.

+The Driver grows close to his new neighbor, Irene, and her young son, Benicio, but their relationship is interrupted when Irene's husband, Standard Gabriel, is released from prison.
+While in prison, Standard owed protection money to an Albanian gangster named Cook, who demands Standard rob a pawn shop for $40,000 to pay off the debt, threatening to harm Benicio and Irene.
+Driver offers to act as the getaway driver for Standard and Blanche, Cook's accomplice.

-While the Driver is waiting outside the pawn shop with Blanche, Cook's accomplice, the store owner kills Standard.
-The Driver and Blanche are then pursued by another car.
-The Driver hides with Blanche in a motel where he learns that the pawn shop owner claims Standard was the sole perpetrator and no money was stolen.
-He threatens Blanche when she lies about being oblivious to the second car.
-She admits that the bag contains $1 million, and she and Cook planned to re-steal the money for themselves using the car that chased them.
-While Blanche is in the restroom, she is killed with a shotgun by one of Cook's henchmen.
-The Driver fatally stabs the gunman before killing another one with the shotgun.
+At the pawn shop, Blanche exits with a bag of money, but Standard is killed by the store owner.
+Another car waiting in the parking lot immediately pursues them, but Driver shakes it off.
+Hiding at a motel, a suspicious Driver forces Blanche to admit she and Cook planned to take the money for themselves, and Cook's henchmen were in the waiting car.
+Informed by her text messages, two gunmen locate the motel room and one shoots Blanche in the head.
+Driver kills both gunmen.